Introduction to Automation

-Keep it simple - However strong the temptation to create one complex journey that would embrace the whole marketing strategy might be, such an approach is very risky.
-Instead of putting yourself in a position where you rely on one large process, try to create a number of smaller and simpler journeys.
-This way, you are able to track the soft spots of a given strategy, optimize it without impacting other journeys, and facilitate the undisturbed flow of customers from one process to the other.
+Keep it simple - However strong the temptation to create one complex workflow that would embrace the whole marketing strategy might be, such an approach is very risky.
+Instead of putting yourself in a position where you rely on one large process, try to create a number of smaller and simpler workflows.
+This way, you are able to track the soft spots of a given strategy, optimize it without impacting other workflows, and facilitate the undisturbed flow of customers from one process to the other.

-While sticking to the “keep it simple” rule, try to create journeys in a way that customers proceed along only one path of a journey.
-If your journey contains split paths, make sure that the filter logic prevents customers from proceeding along more than one path.
+While sticking to the “keep it simple” rule, try to create workflows in a way that customers proceed along only one path of a workflow.
+If your workflow contains split paths, make sure that the filter logic prevents customers from proceeding along more than one path.
 It’s important because the system doesn’t check for duplicates when customers reach the junction.
 To avoid situations in which a customer proceeds the same path several times and receive the same messages several times, set up the limits correctly.

-When you use a Client Filter or a Client Event Filter condition, prepare an alternative path to prevent customers from being stuck in a journey forever.
+When you use a Client Filter or a Client Event Filter condition, prepare an alternative path to prevent customers from being stuck in a workflow forever.

-Holistic overview - Try to keep a broad perspective on the journeys you create and the prerequisite materials you prepare for them, such as email templates, segmentations, metrics, web pushes, mobile pushes, and so on.
-Apart from that, keep in mind to schedule a Delay node for heavy traffic hours when you send big email campaigns.
-Also, if possible, do not schedule Delay nodes for the same fixed time in a number of journeys.
+Holistic overview - Try to keep a broad perspective on the workflows you create and the prerequisite materials you prepare for them, such as email templates, segmentations, metrics, web pushes, mobile pushes, and so on.
+Apart from that, keep in mind to schedule a Delay node for heavy traffic hours when you send emails.
+Also, if possible, do not schedule Delay nodes for the same fixed time in a number of workflows.